Data sanitization: Risks posed by inadequate data-set sanitization

 Inadequate data sanitization methods can result in two main problems: a breach of private information and compromises to the integrity of the original dataset.
 If data sanitization methods are unsuccessful at removing all sensitive information, it poses the risk of leaking this information to attackers.
 Numerous studies have been conducted to optimize ways of preserving sensitive information.
 Some data sanitization methods have a high sensitivity to distinct points that have no closeness to data points.
 This type of data sanitization is very precise and can detect anomalies even if the poisoned data point is relatively close to true data.
 Another method of data sanitization is one that also removes outliers in data, but does so in a more general way.
-It detects the general trend of data and discards any data that strays and it’s able to target anomalies even when inserted as a group.
+It detects the general trend of data and discards any data that strays and it targets anomalies even when inserted as a group.
 In general, data sanitization techniques use algorithms to detect anomalies and remove any suspicious points that may be poisoned data or sensitive information.

 Furthermore, data sanitization methods may remove useful, non-sensitive information, which then renders the sanitized dataset less useful and altered from the original.
 There have been iterations of common data sanitization techniques that attempt to correct the issue of the loss of original dataset integrity.
 In particular, Liu, Xuan, Wen, and Song offered a new algorithm for data sanitization called the Improved Minimum Sensitive Itemsets Conflict First Algorithm (IMSICF) method.
 There is often a lot of emphasis that is put into protecting the privacy of users, so this method brings a new perspective that focuses on also protecting the integrity of the data.
 It functions in a way that has three main advantages: it learns to optimize the process of sanitization by only cleaning the item with the highest conflict count, keeps parts of the dataset with highest utility, and also analyzes the conflict degree of the sensitive material.
 Robust research was conducted on the efficacy and usefulness of this new technique to reveal the ways that it can benefit in maintaining the integrity of the dataset.
 This new technique is able to firstly pinpoint the specific parts of the dataset that are possibly poisoned data and also use computer algorithms to make a calculation between the tradeoffs of how useful it is to decide if it should be removed.
 This is a new way of data sanitization that takes into account the utility of the data before it is immediately discarded.